 So, you have decided to use Twitter for business.
 Whether you’re just starting out on this social media network or are way beyond your first tweets and have hundreds of followers, this article will serve as a useful guide to the fundamental aspects that make Twitter a great social media network to be on.

 The basic rules of engagement

-Twitter is a platform where users primarily share their thoughts and find out what’s happening in the world through news and trends, all communicated in 140 or fewer characters.
+Twitter is a platform where users primarily share their thoughts and find out what’s happening in the world through news and trends, all communicated in 280 characters or less.

 “Businesses can tap into Twitter to expand their reach and connect with new and existing customers”. – Intro to Twitter for Business

 If you’re not familiar with this network, have a look at the Twitter glossary which includes all the terms you need to know, including tweets, mentions and likes.
 These three essential tips will get you started:

 1. Walk before you run